Updated: April 27, 2020

-In furtherance of the Commonwealth of Pennsylvania’s efforts to slow the spread of the COVID-19 virus, Governor Tom Wolf on March 30 extended stay-at-home and business closure orders through April 30, 2020.
-In compliance with these orders, Dormont Public Library will remain closed until further notice.
+In furtherance of the Commonwealth of Pennsylvania’s efforts to slow the spread of the COVID-19 virus, and in compliance with Gov. Tom Wolf’s order, Dormont Public Library will remain closed until further notice.

 If possible, we encourage you to use remote access to library collections:

 - All digital library resources are available through eLibrary: https://elibrary.einetwork.net/